JeS24/JeS24/README.md

 <h3 align=center>Bonjour👋</h3>

-*Je m'appelle Jyotirmaya.*
+_Je m'appelle Jyotirmaya._

-I am a Research Scholar in Computer Science (Machine Learning) at Dr. Subhankar Mishra’s Lab (@[smlab-niser](https://github.com/smlab-niser/)), National Institute of Science Education and Research (NISER, an OCC of Homi Bhabha National Institute), Bhubaneswar, India.
+I am a Research Scholar in Computer Science (Machine Learning) at Dr. Subhankar Mishra’s Lab (@[smlab-niser](https://github.com/smlab-niser/)), NISER, Homi Bhabha National Institute (HNBI), India.
 I completed my Integrated M.S. at NISER in 2022, majoring in Physics, with a minor in Computer Science.
 My master's thesis was on accelerating cosmological N-Body simulations using deep learning<sup>[[Abstract]](https://dl.acm.org/doi/abs/10.1145/3570991.3571023)</sup>.

-My research interests include Computer Vision and Natural Language Processing, using Generative AI and Foundation Models.
-I am also interested in collaborations & projects at the confluence of Neural Differential Equations and Physics.
+My research interests lie in Geometric Deep Learning, primarily, Graph Neural Networks and Graph Neural Differential Equations.
+I am particularly interested in the confluence of Neural Differential Equations and Physics and welcome collaborations in this area.

-I am also a maintainer @[einsteinpy](https://github.com/einsteinpy/einsteinpy), having contributed to the project for Google Summer of Code 2020, and the code owner of [Project Tirtha](https://github.com/smlab-niser/tirtha-public/), an automated platform for crowd-sourced 3D reconstruction of heritage sites.
+I am also a maintainer @[einsteinpy](https://github.com/einsteinpy/einsteinpy), having contributed to the project for Google Summer of Code 2020, and the code owner of [Project Tirtha](https://github.com/smlab-niser/tirtha-public/), an automated platform for crowd-sourced 3D reconstruction of heritage sites using neural rendering techniques.

 ----
 ### Publications